Skip to Content

 This approach makes a winery visit more family friendly, especially in the quiet off-season.
 Look especially for the wineries with outdoor terraces or picnic areas, where kids can roam around a bit while you sip.

-picnic tables, farm animals and grape vines set the scene for visitors to jason's vineyard on long island's north fork.
+Picnic tables, farm animals and grape vines set the scene for visitors to jason's vineyard on long island's north fork.

 1. On our latest visit we stopped into Jason’s Vineyard, which has alpacas, sheep and a half dozen picnic tables next to its vineyards, making it one of the best wineries to visit with kids along.